Reed-CompBio/BIO331-F20-Lab6.1-GitHub/README.md

 ![git2](figs/git2.jpg)

-Git is a **command line tool**, so you will need to open a Terminal (Spyder has a terminal built in) and navigate to your repository.
+Git is a **command line tool**, but we will access it using GitHub Desktop.
 You will tag versions of a file (for example, `file.py` above) by first adding the changed file:

 ```
 git add file.py